Teachable has established itself as a giant in the e-learning space, and with everyone writing a Teachable review, it is pretty easy to get confused.

 - SumoMe – For email marketing

 - Google Analytics – For analyzing activities within your school

-If you’d like to connect other apps such as AWeber, Google Sheets, Google Sheets, etc., you can simply use Zapier.
+If you’d like to connect other apps, such as the e-mail marketing platform AWeber, Google Sheets, Google Sheets, etc., you can use Zapier.

 For example, Zapier only allows 100 free connections (‘zaps’) per month.
 To do more, you’d need to pay $20 per month.
 Sumo also allows only 200 subscribers for free.
 Once you hit that limit, you’d have to pay $29 per month.